hplp/ai-hardware-project-ethan-bella-eric/README.md

 ![image](https://github.com/user-attachments/assets/0d94ba61-5a99-4302-973c-db4e6b0c4040)

 We have collected 14 minutes and 53 seconds of relevant audio data for use in the testing and training process.
 These files vary in length, and so far we have compiled 155 files for the training dataset, with the test dataset containing 43 files.
 Each sample has been labeled according to its classification, corresponding to one of the five selected animals.
 Currently, our model runs a train/test split of 78%/22%.
+We loaded the data directly into *EdgeImpulse*, and had the classifiers defined by the domain.

 ## Impulse Design:
 *Taking the raw data, impulse processes the signal to extract features and classify new data.*